-The All-Sky-Monitor from SBIG offers the possibility to get a good impression of the given observing conditions.
-As soon as the power supply for the cameras is switched on, the software for controlling the all-sky camera can be started.
-The corresponding shortcut on the desktop is called SBIG All Sky Camera.
+The All-Sky camera (see photo) from SBIG offers the possibility to get a good impression of the given observing conditions.
+As soon as the power supply for the cameras is switched on, the software for controlling the all-sky camera (see figure below) can be started.
+The corresponding shortcut on the desktop is called SBIG 2024/05/20 00:48 7/12 OST 2.0 operation

+All Sky Camera.